Arelera/google-homepage/README.md

-Remade the Google google homepage as my first The Odin Project project.
+Remade the Google homepage as my first The Odin Project project.